 The Group is exposed to risks from several sources.
 These include insurance risk, market risk, liquidity risk, credit risk, operational risk and strategic risk.
 The primary risk to the Group is insurance risk.
-There have been no significant changes to the Group's material risks or the measures used to assess these risks over the 2020 reporting period.
-Each of these risk areas is described in more detail in Section C. This includes the impacts of the COVID-19 pandemic on the risk profile.
+There have been no significant changes to the Group's material risks or the measures used to assess these risks over the 2022 reporting period.
+Each of these risk areas is described in more detail in Section C.